 All decisions about how Rent is spent and administered are made by a Sovereign Body and the Pay the Rent Sovereign Body is only accountable to mob.
 We will have regular meetings to report back to the Aboriginal community about initiatives funded and support provided.
 The first meeting was held in February 2020 at the Victorian Aboriginal Health Service, but Coronavirus has stopped us holding further meetings for the time being.

-Pay the Rent is not accountable to rent payers about how Rent is paid.
+Pay the Rent is not accountable to rent payers in relation to how Rent is paid.

-Rent money is spent on both community’s survival needs and to fight for justice.
+Rent money is spent on both community survival needs and the fight for justice.

 Deaths In Custody

 Any inquiries about an Aboriginal or Torres Strait Islander death in custody please email: firstname.lastname@example.org